Gone Kesh: Critical response

-Renuka Vyavahare of The Times of India gives three and a half stars out of five and says, "Despite the film’s languid pace, this one’s a winner – hair or no hair.
+Renuka Vyavahare of The Times of India gives 3.5/5 stars and says, "Despite the film’s languid pace, this one’s a winner – hair or no hair.
 It also reminds you that good people end up with good people, always."
+Rahul Desai writing for Film Companion gives 3.5/5 stars and finds it, "disarmingly simple and well-acted story that resists the temptation of looking good in order to feel good."

-Hindustan Times rates the film with two and half stars out of five and states "...despite its short-comings, Gone Kesh, is one feeble yet brave attempt."
-Anupama Chopra of Film Companion gives two and half stars out of five with remarks, "Warm and humorous but may have been better as a short film." and concludes the review as, "Despite the right intentions and strong performances, the sweetness of the story barely lingers."
-Rahul Desai writing for Film Companion gives three and half stars out of five and finds it, "disarmingly simple and well-acted story that resists the temptation of looking good in order to feel good."
+Hindustan Times rates the film with 2.5/5 stars and states "...despite its short-comings, Gone Kesh, is one feeble yet brave attempt."
+Anupama Chopra of Film Companion gives 2.5/5 stars with remarks, "Warm and humorous but may have been better as a short film." and concludes the review as, "Despite the right intentions and strong performances, the sweetness of the story barely lingers."
 Nandini Ramnath of Scroll.in writes, "The parents turn out to be the movie’s most beautiful characters.
 Vipin Sharma and Deepika Amin turn out solid performances, and movingly portray a couple who have sacrificed their dreams for their only daughter."